 They are then unlikely just to sit still and, if they cover even less than a mile off-trail, will be hard to find.
 So I disagree with those who say young boys can’t quickly go long distances.
 They can also be abducted.

 This next video describes the case of one such lost 3-year-old child.
 It also offers good counsel for taking young children on wilderness trails.
 Incredibly, the child walked by alone and talked with two zombie fisherman well up the trail, and they just ignored him.
 There is a major anomaly in that the boy’s remains were found 550 feet above the trail.
 Did an animal drag him up there?
 Did the zombie flying-monkey fishermen call up their crew to take him up there?

 People sometimes enter these forests with insufficient water.
 Weather can change rapidly, and exposure is a risk.
 It doesn’t take long to become incapacitated or killed.

 Falls and injuries, like twisted ankles, occur often even on good trails.
-If I had my ruptured quad tendon injury from two years ago in the wrong remote spot I would have been finished.
+If I had my ruptured quad tendon injury alone in the wrong remote spot I would have been finished.
 Ditto heart attacks and strokes.
 The average age in the US and Europe is steadily increasing.